scottslowe/learning-tools/README.md

 **terraform:** This directory provides an example Terraform configuration (in both Terraform format as well as JSON format) designed to work with OpenStack.

 **ubuntu-generic**: This folder contains a Vagrant environment for spinning up a generic 64-bit Ubuntu 14.04 VM.
 Note there's nothing special going on here---just a plain, generic, Ubuntu VM.
 No custom provisioning is provided in this environment.

+**vagrant-docker-json**: Like `vagrant-docker-yaml`', this folder is an extension of "vagrant-docker" in that it provides the ability to specify, in an external JSON file, a list of Docker containers to be instantiated by Vagrant.
+The provisioning is handled by Vagrant's built-in Docker provisioner.

 **vagrant-docker-yaml**: This folder is an extension of "vagrant-docker" in that it provides the ability to specify the list of Docker containers that Vagrant will create in a separate YAML file.
 The provisioning is handled by Vagrant's built-in Docker provisioner.